Welcome to SleepDisorderHelp.com!

 I. It has been analyzed and rated by renowned sleep specialists as the most accurately developed sleep screening inventory in the world (Spruyt & Gozal, 2011, in Sleep Medicine Review).

 II.
-It is the only ON-LINE SLEEP SCREENER IN THE WORLD FOR CHILDREN, TEENS, AND ADULTS where you get immediate answers to your sleep questions in report and graph format after answering about 35-45 questions.
+It is the only ON-LINE SLEEP SCREENER IN THE WORLD FOR CHILDREN AND TEENS where you can get immediate answers to your sleep questions in report and graph format after answering about 35-45 questions.

 The SDIS features:

-1. A 10-minute screening inventory that can be completed by parents about their child/teen's problematic sleep problems, or an adult can even complete it on himself/herself with help from someone close who knows their nighttime sleep characteristics.
+1. A 10-minute screening inventory that can be completed by parents about their child/teen's problematic sleep problems.

 2. After you answer 35-40 questions, you will immediately receive a computer-scored, comprehensive analytical report and graph with interventions or treatment suggestions that have been developed by well-known sleep specialists in the USA and internationally.